-In partnership with the New York City International Project, CIU students can complete much or perhaps all of the M.A. in Intercultural or Muslim Studies (program 2 only) while serving in an exciting church planting internship among Muslims and internationals in New York City.
-Students may be enrolled full or part-time through CIU's online studies.
-See the M.A. in ICS or Muslim Studies for more information.
+In partnership with the New York City International Project, CIU students can complete much or all of the MA in Intercultural or Muslim Studies while serving in a church planting internship among Muslims and internationals in New York City.
+Students may earn six hours of internship credit for this experience while enrolling full or part-time in CIU's online studies.
+More information can be found at https://internationalproject.org/opportunities/equip-missionary-training/.